DevDrupal33/display_builder/docs/entity-displays.md

 ![](images/entity-display-sources.webp)

-> 🚧 2025-07-01: "[Entity] ➜ [Field]" will be flatten. [#3529260](https://www.drupal.org/project/display_builder/issues/3529260)

 Display Builder is saving every state in the memory, but is not auto-saving to the configuration.

 You can manually save the current state in the configuration or restore the state currently saved in the configuration:

 ![](images/state-buttons.webp)